%dw 2.0

 update_expression

-is the selector expression that is going to match a given value of thevalue_to_update
+is the selector expression that matches a value invalue_to_update

 variable_name

-is the name of the variable that is going to bind to the matchedupdate_expression
+is the name of the variable to bind to the matchedupdate_expression

 new_value